tconbeer/sqlfmt-docs/docs/integrations/github-actions.md

 If you are migrating an existing project onto sqlfmt and do not wish to format every file in your project, you can instead run a check against only files that have changed in the PR.

 There are many ways to do this.
-One way is to use another Action to generate this list for you.
+One way is to use another Action to generate a list of changed files for you.
 We can recommend the [changed-files](https://github.com/marketplace/actions/changed-files) action.

 You must add this Action as a step before sqlfmt runs, and then use the output of this Action in your call to sqlfmt.
 Note that sqlfmt only operates on `.sql` and `.sql.jinja` files, so you do not need to filter the list of changed files that you pass to sqlfmt (it will not read or operate on files with other extensions).